Why neither North Korea nor the United States want all-out war

 The Korean War, which technically never ended, led to the deaths of about 600,000 North Korean and 1 million South Korean civilians, along with hundreds of thousands of troops.

+The legacy of the war lives on in North Korea, where it's still used as a key piece of propaganda for the Kim regime.
+American fighter jets blanketed the country with about 625,000 tons of bombs on North Korea, killing 20% of the country's population, according to one estimate.

-If the conflict reignited, it could be cataclysmic this time around with the specter of nuclear weapons looming.
+If the conflict reignited, it could be even more cataclysmic this time around with the specter of nuclear weapons looming.

 "The threat of war on the peninsula -- major war or a limited war -- has been present off and on since the end of the Korean War," Adam Mount, a senior fellow at the Center for American Progress, told CNN.
 "Both the United States historically and also North Korea have proved that they can demonstrate restraint, de-escalate a crisis (and) step back from the brink of war ...
 They're both interested in avoiding a war that would be in nobody's interest."